glific/docs/docs/WhatsApp Groups Automation/Google Sheets Integration For WhatsApp Groups.md

 2. Creating the google sheet with “Key” and the custom content that needs to be sent
 - Following values can be used as keys
-  -   Group names (Here is a documentation to get an export of all the groups names)
-  -   Group ids
+  -   Group names: Can be got by taking an export of field called `label` from the table named `wa_groups` from BigQuery tables.
+Use `group.label` as the parameter to be passed to the google sheet in the `Link google sheet` node
-  -   Custom created group fields.
+  -   Custom created group fields: Read the next section to know how to create and update group fields.

 - The first columns of the google sheet has to have the header “Key”